 Why is Oikocredit transitioning to a new capital-raising model?More questions

 Oikocredit wants to simplify and unify its capital-raising model across different countries by replacing different investment products with participations.
-This is expected to free up more resources for investing in loans, equity stakes, capacity building and community-focused projects that benefit Oikocredit’s partners and the low-income clients served.
+This is expected to free up more resources for loans, equity stakes, capacity building and community-focused projects that benefit Oikocredit’s partners and the low-income clients served.
 It will also allow Oikocredit and its support associations to focus more on activities promoting sustainable development, together with the cooperative’s network of investors, members and partners.

 What are the differences between the new and the old models?More questions

 Under the new model, your depository receipts will be converted to participations, non-voting equity instruments governed by Dutch law which are issued by Oikocredit.
 Participations are materially similar in financial terms to the depository receipts.

 Compared to depository receipts issued by OISF, there continue to be no costs for the administration of your investment.
 Furthermore, there will be no change to your opportunity to redeem, dividend provisions, the risk profile of the investment or who you can contact if you have questions about your investment.

 In addition, it has been made explicit in the participation terms how the net asset value (NAV) in foreign currencies is calculated should the NAV fall below the nominal value.
 Read more below in question “At which price will I be able to sell participations under the new model?”.